 Much of a mobile home inspection, or manufactured home inspection (used interchangeably here), is similar to a standard home inspection: electrical and plumbing systems, HVAC units, roofing materials and components, appliances, and standard operation of switches, windows, and doors.
 But unlike a standard home inspection, manufactured homes have different, specialized foundation systems and U.S. Department of Housing and Urban Development (HUD) standards they must follow.
 These homes are common in Vancouver WA area, especially in the more rural areas of Battle Ground, Amboy, Cougar, and Washougal.
 Below are some of the main items I look for during a mobile home inspection that differ from a traditional home inspection:

-- Foundation — This is probably the most significant area where manufactured homes differ from traditional housing and what makes them “mobile”.
+Foundation — This is probably the most significant area where manufactured homes differ from traditional housing and what makes them “mobile”.
 These homes are typically built upon pier blocks.
 The structure sits on these blocks, so it’s important to ensure they are not cracked or damaged, that all are in contact with the frame, and that they have the correct orientation.
 Additionally, the home should be strapped to footings in the ground.
 It’s important that these straps appropriately tied to the structured and adequately spaced throughout the structure.
 Any loose or corroded straps should be repaired or replaced by a qualified contractor.
+We also partner with engineers to help you obtain a manufactured home foundation certification if you need it.